Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-event-types" %} declare event types to associate event handlers with as package private client constants.

-{% include requirement/MUST id="android-event-handler-registration %} register event handlers on clients via methods whose names start with the `addOn` prefix and end with the `Handler` suffix.
+{% include requirement/MUST id="android-event-handler-registration" %} register event handlers on clients via methods whose names start with the `addOn` prefix and end with the `Handler` suffix.

-{% include requirement/MUST id="android-event-handler-registration-minimum-arguments %} have said methods take one argument that is an implementation of the `EventHandler` interface from Azure Core.
+{% include requirement/MUST id="android-event-handler-registration-minimum-arguments" %} have said methods take one argument that is an implementation of the `EventHandler` interface from Azure Core.
 This argument must be named `handler`.

 ```java
 public void addOnMessageReceivedHandler(EventHandler<MessageReceivedEvent> handler) {